Introduction to spherical geometry: postulates and Pythagoras’ theorem

 Euclidian coordinates given some angles

-B = \left( \begin{array}{l} R \\ 0 \\ 0 \end{array} \right),
+B=(R00), B = \left( \begin{array}{l} R \\ 0 \\ 0 \end{array} \right),

-and let \widehat{BOP}=\psi and \widehat{POA}=\phi.
-Then, looking at the plane containing O, A and P (see Figure 4), we see that the z-coordinate of A is z_A=R \sin \phi and we have that P lies on the circle of centre O and radius R\cos \phi.
+and let BOP^=ψ\widehat{BOP}=\psi and POA^=ϕ\widehat{POA}=\phi.
+Then, looking at the plane containing OO, AA and PP (see Figure 4), we see that the zz-coordinate of AA is zA=Rsinϕz_A=R \sin \phi and we have that PP lies on the circle of centre OO and radius RcosϕR\cos \phi.

+P=(RcosϕcosψRcosϕsinψ0).
 P = \left( \begin{array}{l} R\cos \phi \cos \psi \\ R\cos \phi \sin \psi \\ 0 \end{array} \right).

-So, the coordinates of A are
+So, the coordinates of AA are

+A=(RcosϕcosψRcosϕsinψRsinϕ).
 A= \left( \begin{array}{l} R \cos \phi \cos \psi \\ R \cos \phi \sin \psi \\ R \sin \phi \end{array} \right).

 Proof of Pythagoras’ Theorem on the sphere